wcarc-on/wcarc-site/minutes/minutes202404.md

 - Bert (VE2ZAZ) posted a draft version of the March 2024 meeting minutes on the Club website prior to this meeting.
 Moved by him that the minutes be adopted as posted on the website.
 Seconded by Lawrence (VA3IQ).
 The motion was carried.

 ### Treasurer's Report
 - Ray (VE3FN) reported: The major change in our finances this month is that our cheque to RAC for $305.63 was cashed.
 This cheque is to pay for our liability insurance.
 Please note that this represents more than half of our total income so far this year.
-In summary, we have $15.00 in our share account, $3029.37 in our daily banking account, and $2185.44 in our term deposit.
+In summary, we have $15.00 in our share account, $3,029.37 in our daily banking account, and $2,185.44 in our term deposit.
 - The Club currently has 20 regular (paid) members and 3 life members.

 ### Vice President's Report
 - The Club had an excellent MAD activity at the Diefenbunker on April 6th.
-In total, our operators made four 10 Ghz QSOs, Hamilton-ON being the farthest QSO achieved.
+In total, our operators made four 10 GHz QSOs, with Hamilton, ON being the farthest QSO achieved.
 A German ham radio magazine contacted Lawrence to inquire about our activity.
 Also, Paul (W1GHZ) asked for some pictures for a potential publication.
 The Diefenbunker appears to be a good location to reach the GTA area.
 - Lawrence is working on having a Club breakfast on the last Saturday of May.
 - Upcoming presentations:
   - Confirmed:
     - May: No presentation.
 We will hold our VHF Contest preparation meeting.
-    - June: Summary of our VHF contest participation.
+    - June: Summary of our VHF Contest participation.
   - In planning:
     - VE2DX: His product line of add-ons, mainly for Icom radios.
     - VA2FSQ: Win4Icom and Win4Yaesu radio control software.